joeshannon/edc-page/_playFuture/elloelloello2022.md

 {% endcomment %}
 ### Directed by {{ page.director }}

-Compiled by company members 'Ello, 'ello, 'ello pokes gentle fun at the boys and girls in blue with jokes, sketches, poems and weird and wonderful facts!
+The evidence is clear cut, the usual suspects have been assembled and we invite you to examine exhibit A as 'Ello, 'ello, 'ello pokes gentle fun at the boys and girls in blue with jokes, sketches, poems and weird and wonderful facts!

 {% comment %}